State-sponsored Sinhalese colonisation: Post-2009

 Pro-LTTE news site TamilNet reported that Tamils were being ethnically cleansed in the Jaffna peninsula and Mullativu districts, and that this was being supplemented with the construction of Buddhist stupas and Sinhalisation of names of streets and places.
-According to TamilNet the Tamil populace had been reduced to a fourth between 2007 and 2011 based on Government figures.
+It further stated that the Tamil populace had been reduced to a fourth between 2007 and 2011 based on Government figures.
 Tamil locals also complained of the state waging an accelerated campaign of Sinhala Buddhist colonisation by destroying historic Hindu shrines in the East.
 Over 400 families were reported to have been settled in Nelukkulam in Mullativu district by the website.

-Another incident of state colonization before the Final Eelam War was reported by Muslim residents of the Pulmoddai village who claimed that several acres of their traditional land had been annexed by the Government for settlements from South on the pretext of industrial development.
+In March 2024, Sri Lankan media reported that the Sri Lanka Army handed over 100 acres of occupied civilian land to their rightful owners in the 24th consecutive release since the end of the war.
+According to the army, the military occupied only 0.5% of land in the North on national security grounds.
+In May 2025, Sri Lankan Prime Minister Harini Amarasuriya stated that the government had no intention to acquire lands owned by residents of the Northern and Eastern provinces and that it was committed to restoring ownership of lands to rightful owners.
+However, Tamil families, civic groups and leaders continue to protest against the army occupation of Tamil lands and appropriation of private Tamil lands by government departments and Buddhist clergy for the purpose of Buddhist archeology and constructing Buddhist viharas.